UW-CTRL/AA548-spr2024/bite-size-notes/README.md

 You can write your "bite-size notes" using Markdown and all the nice formatting functionalities that Markdown provides.

+## What to include in your notes

+These notes are supposed to provide the reader with a quick deep dive into a particular topic or concept.
+To provide some guidelines on what topic/concept to choose, you can choose any topic that is related to that week's lecture.
+This can include something that was covered extensively during lectures or a passing reference that was made but was not deeply covered.
+Naturally, your choice of topic will depend on your level of familiarity.
+Diversity on topic choices is strongly encouraged.
+An anti-example is summarizing an entire lecture's worth of material that spans multiple topics/concepts.

+In constructing your notes, you should include the following aspects:
+- **Scope + objectives**: What should one expect to learn from reading these notes?
+Think about what is the purpose of these notes, what questions will be answered, and what will the reader gain from reading these notes.
+- **Introduction**: Introduce the topic.
+Include things like how it is relevant to controls, in what situation would a reader find this useful, is there some historical context that's important to know, is this related to other topics?
+- **Preliminaries**: Set up the mathematics needed to describe the topic/concept.
+Introduce definitions, notation, theorems, etc.
+- **Main body**: Describe the topic/concept at a suitable depth given your selected scope and objectives.
+Consider including:
+   - Figures and diagrams
+   - Code snippets
+   - Video/gif
+   - Derivations
+   - Concrete examples (e.g., with a specific system and with actual numbers)
+   - Anything else that you think will be helpful!
+- **Conclusion**: Summarize the key takeaways, and also mention what was not covered in these notes, and perhaps what are references the reader read to learn more.
+- **References**: Please include references to any material you cite, or used in creating these notes.

 ## Naming convention guidelines
 To help keep all the filenames organized, please use the following naming convention.
 On the sign-up spreadsheet, if you signed up for `week X` and `row y` then please use the following filename `week-X-y-short-topic-name.md`